daniel-vz7/Registro-de-Animo/README.md

 npm run dev
 ```

-Note: This will run it on a dev environment with nodemon, I'll update the instructions for a production environment once I set it
+Note: This will run it on a dev environment with nodemon, I'll update the instructions for a production environment once I set them

 ## Authors